elnathanau1/java-doc/README.md

 - Repository (repo): location where code and projects are stored in Git.
 - Commit: individual change to a file (or set of files).
 This is how Github keeps track of which changes were made when and by who
 - Merge conflict: When two people attempt to edit the same code file.
 Github can try to auto resolve these, however if they are complicated, they can be resolved in IntelliJ
+- Branch: A set of code changes with a unique name.
+The main branch in every project is called `master`. `master` is typically production-ready code, so try not to push broken code into it.
+- Pull Request (PR): A request to merge the code changes from a branch into `master`.

 #### Git Commands